-I have taught across a wide range of courses at UCT from first year to Ph.D. level.
+I have taught across a wide range of courses from first year to Ph.D. level.
 These include:

 Undergraduate economics courses: micro, macro, development, public, quantitative methods, applied international trade bargaining.